prydonius/common-chart/docs/index.md

 This takes three objects:
   - .top: top context
-  - .nameOverride: override the fullname with this name
+  - .fullnameOverride: override the fullname with this name
   - .metadata
     - .labels: key/value list of labels
     - .annotations: key/value list of annotations